5r1kanth/GDPFall24-Group05/README.md

         * **Section-Based Quizzes:** Allow instructors to create quizzes divided into sections or modules, where students complete one section before moving on to the next.
 Each section can have its own timer or rules.

+        **Quiz Retakes and Attempts Management**
+        * **Retake Options:** Allow instructors to set the number of quiz retakes permitted for students.
+They can also set specific rules for retakes, such as time limits or different question sets for each attempt.

 4.	**Certificates of Completion:**
     * **Customizable Certificates:** Design and issue certificates based on course completion.